 You will not believe how easy it is to make the best Homemade Apple Pie Filling.
 With just a few simple ingredients this stovetop apple pie filling can be made in minutes.
 I will walk you through this step by step, so kick the canned pie filling to the curb!

 Stove Top Apple Pie Filling

 Last summer we had quite a few bags of apples that I wanted to use before they went bad, so I decided to make my own stovetop apple pie filling.

 There are times that I do still use canned pie fillings sometimes because sometimes it is just more convenient.
 But if you have the extra time, I recommend giving this homemade apple pie filling from scratch a try.

 I love that the best apple pie filling does not have any of the preservatives or extra ingredients in it.
 It is very easy and only takes about 20 minutes from start to finish.

-You only need a few ingredients to make a batch of homemade apple filling.
+You only need a few ingredients to make this apple pie filling recipe.
 Most of these ingredients are probably in your pantry right now.